Deer Hunting Questions & Answers

 What can I shoot with a muzzleloader license?

-A muzzleloader license allows you to harvest one deer of either sex, during the muzzleloader season, unless you have taken an antlered deer previously.
+A muzzleloader license allows you to harvest one deer of either sex during the muzzleloader season, unless you have taken an antlered deer previously.
+You may purchase up to seven muzzleloader licenses to fulfill the statewide bag limit of one antlered and six antlerless deer during the muzzleloader season.

 How many deer can I harvest in the military/refuge hunts?

 You are allowed to harvest one deer per license.
-There are two military areas (Crane NWSC and Atterbury MMTC) and two refuge areas (Muscatatuck NWR and Big Oaks NWR).
-Each has its own requirements for hunting deer on its respective properties.
+There are two military areas (Crane NWSC and Atterbury MMTC) and two refuge areas (Muscatatuck NWR and Big Oaks NWR) offering hunting opportunities.
+Each has its own requirements for hunting deer on the respective properties.
 If you are selected for a hunt on one or more of these properties, information will be available online.

-The muzzleloader season starts the first Saturday after the end of Firearms Season and runs for 16 days.
-The 2024 season is Dec.
-7-22, 2024.
+The firearms season starts the first Saturday after Veterans Day and runs for 16 days.
+The 2025 season is Nov.
+15 through Nov.
+30, 2025.

 When can crossbows be used?

 Crossbows can be used during the entire archery season.
-Crossbows can also be used during the deer reduction zone season; however, to hunt with a crossbow, you must purchase a crossbow license, deer license bundle, bonus antlerless license, resident youth hunt/trap license, or already have a lifetime comprehensive hunting license.
+Crossbows can also be used during deer reduction zone season.
+To hunt with a crossbow, you must purchase an archery license, deer license bundle, multiseason antlerless license, resident youth hunt/trap license, already have a lifetime comprehensive hunting license, or meet a license exemption.

 What rifles are allowed in firearms season?